arvigeus/AZ-204/Topics/Key Vault.md

 ## [Disaster and recovery](https://learn.microsoft.com/en-us/azure/key-vault/general/disaster-recovery-guidance)

-Azure Key Vault ensures the availability of keys and secrets through multiple redundancy layers.
-Content is replicated within the region and to a secondary region, with some exceptions like Brazil South and Qatar Central, where data remains within the same region using zone redundant storage (ZRS).
-For AKV Premium, only two of the three regions are used to replicate data from the HSMs.
-In rare cases of an entire Azure region's unavailability, requests are automatically routed to a secondary region, and this process is transparent to the user.
-Some regions do not support failover, and during failover, the key vault is in read-only mode.
-Users in specific regions must plan for recovery in case of region failure.
+Redundancy: Data is usually replicated within the primary region and to a secondary region (except for some countries where data regulation require to keep it in the seame region with ZRS).
+For AKV Premium, data from HSMs is replicated to only two regions.
+If a primary Azure region becomes unavailable, requests are automatically rerouted to a secondary region.
+Note that some regions don't support failover and the key vault becomes read-only during this time.
+Users in these regions should prepare for recovery plans.

 ## Disk Encryption ([Windows](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/disk-encryption-key-vault?tabs=azure-portal), [Linux](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/disk-encryption-key-vault?tabs=azure-portal))